I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 Around the end of the first week, I noticed I was reading—actual reading, not just scanning headlines or scrolling Twitter.
 I finished a chapter of a book without once checking my phone.
 I sat through an entire meal without looking at a screen, and it was, I have to admit, both boring and oddly peaceful.

 I discovered that conversations with friends were richer when I wasn’t half-listening while simultaneously composing a tweet in my head.
+For example, I realized how my brain’s attentional spotlight could filter out background noise and help me focus on a friend’s words, much like how you focus on crossing a busy street by tuning out distractions and zeroing in on oncoming traffic.
 I noticed details—the way light fell across the table, the quiet rhythm of breathing during meditation.
+Practicing mindfulness during these moments enhanced my focus and emotional well-being and helped me notice my own cognitive distortions.
 I even started to write by hand, which helped me develop focus and felt both quaint and revolutionary, like I’d been transported to the 1800s and was about to draft a letter to a faraway friend.

 I called this my “focus gym.”
 It wasn’t fancy.
 It involved setting a timer for 30 minutes and doing one thing—just one.
 No checking email.
 No hopping between tabs.
 No digital breadcrumbs leading me down rabbit holes.
 I made sure to schedule these sessions during my peak focus times.
 At first, my brain protested, like a spoiled child denied a cookie.
 But after a few days, it began to settle.
-These exercises noticeably improved my attentional capacity and led to attentional improvements, making a real difference in improving attention.
+These exercises helped train your brain to improve attention span and noticeably improved my attentional capacity, making a real difference in improving attention.

 The mental noise started to fade.
 Regaining focus took real effort, but I soon noticed significant cognitive performance benefits as my mind became clearer and more alert.